 For example, some banks will require multiple ties, whereas others might deem certain categories of ties more credible than others.
 So, you have to analyze the account opening requirements at each individual bank, talk to experienced bankers to understand the type of supporting documents that are most appropriate for your situation.

-We talk about these nuances, how to acquire ties, and specific strategies anyone can use to overcome tie-related hurdles in our premium products, which you can learn more about here.
+We talk about these nuances, how to acquire ties, and specific strategies anyone can use to overcome tie-related hurdles in our premium products.
+Check out our premium products page to see how you can benefit.

 However, in most cases, you’ll need to present documented proof of any relevant ties you have to the country.
 For instance, if you have any kind of contractual relationship that you can show to a bank, there’s a chance that you might be able to tap into the benefits of Taiwan banking.

 If you’ve made it this far and you’re still interested in banking in Taiwan, we’re going to help you get started.
-As we’ve written in past articles, there’s a lot of confusion over banking in Taiwan, so hopefully, the following steps will help streamline the process for you.
+As we’ve written in our last Taiwan banking article, there’s a lot of confusion over banking in Taiwan, so hopefully, the following steps will help streamline the process for you.

 1. Apply for a Record ID number online here with the National Immigration Office.